pacostas/kube-service-bindings-examples/src/rhea/README.md

 ![deployed rabbitmq,frontend and worker](./readme-assets/all-apps-deployed.png)

 Next step is to exchange credentials between the rabbitmq and the pods for establishing a connection.
 We will do that by creating a service binding.
 That way kube-service-bindings will be able to consume the credentials and feed them to rhea client.
-Unfortunately creating service binding is not supported by the topology UI by dragging a line, so in that case we will use the CLI to apply the yaml files.
+Unfortunately creating service binding is not yet supported by the topology UI by dragging a line in this specific case.
+Instead we will use the CLI to apply the yaml files.

 ```
 oc apply -f frontend-service-binding.yaml